 Venice is also known for its several important artistic movements, especially the Renaissance period.
 After the Napoleonic Wars and the Congress of Vienna, the Republic was annexed by the Austrian Empire, until it became part of the Kingdom of Italy in 1866, following a referendum held as a result of the Third Italian War of Independence.
 Venice has played an important role in the history of symphonic and operatic music, and it is the birthplace of Antonio Vivaldi.

 In 2016 Venice was ranked the most beautiful city in the world and it is well deserved.
 The city is facing some major challenges however, including financial difficulties, erosion, subsidence and an excessive number of tourists in peak periods, and in my opinion, the rising ocean.

-Anyway, my journey continues of course like before, with travels around the world, meeting exciting people and seing wonderful places – so please join this blog if you like, by clicking the FOLLOW icon on the right. 🙂
+Shortly about me – I am a traveller and I have experienced a lot of beautiful places in the world.
+You can read about my travels and more, right here.
+And my journey continues with travels around the world, meeting exciting people and wonderful places – so please join this blog if you like, by clicking the FOLLOW icon on the right.

-Here you can read about Hvar next to the island Brač, and Trogir and Zadar, and lovely KRKA, a must go place on earth, not to mention Rovinj, another fantastic place for lovers to visit.
-If you wan´t to read more about Croatia and Korcula, our favorite island, then please click right here.
+Latest about Croatia; here you can read about Hvar next to the island Brač, and Trogir and Zadar, and lovely KRKA, a must go place on earth, not to mention Rovinj, another fantastic place for lovers to visit.
+If you wan´t to read more about Croatia and Korcula, my favorite island, then please click right here.

 Thank you, and have a beautiful day with a lot of love and laughter:-)